RAMEY031116/gcp-infra/csr_docker/README.md

 export PROJECT_ID=$(gcloud config list --format 'value(core.project)')

+#you need to download and install docker in order to do this
+#if windows user is not added to the docker-users, docker is not able to authenticate
+net localgroup docker-users "user" /add

+#also you can check the docker-users list using, if the user exists skip this.
+net localgroup docker-users

+#after adding the user, make sure docker is authenticated with gcloud
+gcloud auth configure-docker

-#to build a dockerimage witha new version "v1.1" from the local repo use below
+#to build a dockerimage with a new version "v1.1" (assuming same name exists in csr) from the local repo use below
+#make sure docker is open while exxecuting this command
 docker build -t gcr.io/$PROJECT_ID/build-run-image:v1.1 .

-#if pushing from local use this to authenticate docker to push to csr
-net localgroup docker-users "user" /add gcloud auth configure-docker

 #push docker from local to csr
 docker push gcr.io/udos-372521/build-run-image:v1.1